By: Lemony Snicket

 Violet, Klaus, and Sunny Baudelaire are intelligent children.
 They are charming, and resourceful, and have pleasant facial features.
 Unfortunately, they are exceptionally unlucky.

-In The Vile Village the siblings face such unpleasant matters as migrating crows, an angry mob, a newspaper headline, the arrest of innocent people, the Deluxe cell, and some very strange hats.
+In The Hostile Hospital the siblings face a suspicious shopkeeper, unnecessary surgery, heart-shaped balloons, and some very startling news about a fire.
 In the tradition of great storytellers, from Dickens to Dahl, comes an exquisitely dark comedy that is both literary and irreverent, hilarious and deftly crafted.
 Despite their wretched contents, `A Series of Unfortunate Events' has sold 60 million copies worldwide and been made into a Hollywood film starring Jim Carrey.

 And in the future things are poised to get much worse, thanks to the forthcoming Netflix series starring Neil Patrick Harris.
 You have been warned.
 Are you unlucky enough to own all 13 adventures?The Bad Beginning The Reptile Room The Wide Window The Miserable Mill The Austere Academy The Ersatz Elevator The Vile Village The Hostile Hospital The Carnivorous Carnival The Slippery Slope The Grim Grotto The Penultimate Peril The EndAnd what about All the Wrong Questions?
 In this four-book series a 13-year-old Lemony chronicles his dangerous and puzzling apprenticeship in a mysterious organisation that nobody knows anything about:`Who Could That Be at This Hour?'`When Did you Last See Her?'`Shouldn't You Be in School?'`Why is This Night Different from All Other Nights?'Lemony Snicket was born before you were and is likely to die before you as well.